udexon/PhosWeb/PhosWeb_UI.md

 In PhosWeb ecosystems, it is not just the barriers between Users and Developers are smaller, but -->

-Just like spreadsheet users know basic spreadsheet functions: sum of cells, sort etc. Spreadsheet is the first no code app.

-UseDev Phos makes programming as simple as 123, spreadsheet.

-Merge with other no code platforms?

 4. We shall describe MasakNet, to illustrate the organizational to technical issues in a "hybrid Free Software Start-up" (HFSS), beyond the conventional "start-ups using FOSS" modus operandi.